krichelj/Python-Homework-Grader/README.md

 	* (overall the first line is ignored).
 - Every other line should be a different test with arguments separated with `|`:
     - **TestPhrase** - A bunch of commands separated with `;`.
-	    - Calling an object form the file to test should have the prefix `self.module.`
+	    - Calling an object from the file to test should have the prefix `self.module.`
-    - **Points** - How many points the test worth.
+    - **Points** - How many points is the test worth.
 	    - Must be integer or float.
     - **ExpectedValue** - The value expected to return from the test.
     - **TestType** - Usually the type of the expected output.